Fountain of Youth (1546) by Lucas Cranach, the Elder Reprint permission by Staatliche Museen Berlin

 How we can ensure that various senior citizens—those who belong to the “younger old” category (50-59, 60-69, 70-79) and those who belong to the older old (80+ years) category; those who are living together or alone; those who are full of vitality or fragility—can identify with images representing themselves so they continue to have access to information sources in a society that is increasingly digital?

-Organizations like the three surveyed may be interested in the outcomes of this research.
-If these organizations wish to be as inclusive as possible, they should take into account the diversity of ways the heterogeneous group of older people identify with stock photos.
+In general, older people identify with stock photos that relate to their life stage, for example, where and how they live and relax.
+Organizations delivering products and services for older people in later life may be interested in the outcomes of this research.
+If they wish to be as inclusive as possible, they should take into account the diversity of ways the heterogeneous group of older people identify with stock photos.

 See E.F.
 Loos, (2018).
 The organizational use of online stock photos: The impact of representing senior citizens as eternally youthful.
 Human Technology, 14(3), 366–381, http://humantechnology.jyu.fi/archive/vol-14/issue-3/loos for the results.